ASP.NET: Registration of Controls in Web.Config

 Chris Pietschmann

-I am a solution architect, SRE, developer, trainer and author.
-I have nearly 25 years of experience in the Software Development industry that includes working as a Consultant and Trainer in a wide array of different industries.
+I am a solution architect, developer, SRE, trainer, author, and more.
+With 25 years of experience in the Software Development industry that includes working as a Consultant and Trainer in a wide array of different industries.